dauwhe/why-books/README.md

 ### What we've tried

-1. Creating menu bar with JS with customization controls, then write style information to document
+1. Creating menu bar with JS with customization controls, then writing style information to document

 ## 5. Reading on the Train: Offline